Rick's Daily Tips

 But now I have some good news: You can legally download a great Office suite that works a lot like Microsoft Office for free (and it reads and writes Office files just fine).
 It’s called LibreOffice, and I’ve used it for years.

-There are actually several good (and free) alternatives to Microsoft Office, but I prefer LibreOffice over the others because it always works well for me and it’s constantly being updated with bug fixes and security updates.
+There are actually several good (and free) Microsoft Office alternatives, but I prefer LibreOffice over the others because it always works well for me and it’s constantly being updated with bug fixes and security updates.

 If you’d like to give it a try for yourself you can download LibreOffice right here for free.